grok.org.uk:/#

-The command itself is part of the SUNWadmc package, but it also requires libadmapm.so.2 and friends from the SUNWadmfw package too.
+If you find yourself without the showrev(1M) command after a core install, then here's how to get it back.
+The command itself is part of the SUNWadmc package, but it also requires libadmapm.so.2 and related libraries from the SUNWadmfw package.

 pkgadd -d /cdrom/cdrom0/s2/Solaris_8/Product SUNWadmc SUNWadmfw

-but in the case of a remote install, simply spool the packages off a local system:
+In the case of a remote install, simply spool the packages off a local system:

 pkgadd -s /tmp/SUNWadmc -d /cdrom/cdrom0/s2/Solaris_8/Product SUNWadmc